PandoraPFA/Documentation/README.md

 matching the PANDORA_LAR_CONTENT_VERSION below then add the directory path to the colon-separated list stored in the FW_SEARCH_PATH environment variable.

-3. PandoraMonitoring functionality is optional, but its usage is assumed throughout the following examples.
-It is assumed that the user has already built ROOT, including the EVE libraries.
-The environment variable ROOTSYS is used below and may need to be specified/replaced carefully on some systems.

-4. c++11 is now mandatory for Pandora packages.
+3. c++11 is now mandatory for Pandora packages.
 Using a version of ROOT built when demanding a more recent standard may force you to demand a newer standard when building PandoraMonitoring and LC/LArReco, despite the fact that these packages themselves only require c++11 support.
+This may then require specification of e.g. the CMake arguments -DCMAKE_CXX_FLAGS=-std=c++17 or similar.

-5. Using CMake, the user may find that the identified C and C++ compilers revert to the system default compilers.
+4. Using CMake, the user may find that the identified C and C++ compilers revert to the system default compilers.
 If the intention is to pick-up alternative compilers, either specify CC and CXX environment variables or provide the additional CMake arguments:
 -DCMAKE_C_COMPILER=/your/cc/path and -DCMAKE_CXX_COMPILER=/your/c++/path

+5. PandoraMonitoring functionality is optional, but its usage is assumed throughout the following examples.
+It is assumed that the user has already built ROOT, including the EVE libraries.
+The environment variable ROOTSYS is used below and may need to be specified/replaced carefully on some systems.

 ## Recommended library/application versions
 Use 'git tag' to check the list of available tags.
 Current recommended versions are as defined below:
 ```
-export PANDORA_PFA_VERSION=v03-13-02
+export PANDORA_PFA_VERSION=v03-13-03
 export PANDORA_SDK_VERSION=v03-03-03
-export PANDORA_MONITORING_VERSION=v03-04-02
+export PANDORA_MONITORING_VERSION=v03-04-03
-export PANDORA_LAR_CONTENT_VERSION=v03_15_04
+export PANDORA_LAR_CONTENT_VERSION=v03_15_16
 export PANDORA_LC_CONTENT_VERSION=v03-01-04
 export PANDORA_EXAMPLE_CONTENT_VERSION=v03-00-03
-export PANDORA_LAR_RECO_VERSION=v03-15-04
+export PANDORA_LAR_RECO_VERSION=v03-15-16
 export PANDORA_LC_RECO_VERSION=v03-01-04

 export MY_TEST_AREA=/path/to/your/test/area